On the topology of surfaces with the generalised simple lift property: The topology of embedded surfaces with the generalised simple lift property

 \section{The topology of embedded surfaces with the generalised simple lift property}

 The geometrical example at the centre of this initial topological study is the double torus minus a disk, that is the connected sum of two tori with a disk removed (see Figure 1).

 By the classification of compact surfaces, we know that compact orientable surfaces are either the sphere $\mathbb{S}^2$ or the connected sum of $n$ tori, $\mathbb{T}^2\#\cdots\#\mathbb{T}^2$, while non-orientable surfaces are given by the connected sum if $n$ projective planes $\mathbb{R}P^2\#\cdots\#\mathbb{R}P^2$.
-This classification extends to non-compact surfaces by taking into consideration boundary components. \begin{oss} In order to simplify the notation, we will denote by $\mathbb{T}^2_n$ the connected sum of $n$ tori, and by $\mathbb{R}P^2_n$ the connected sum of $n$ projective planes. \end{oss} \begin{lem} Let $\Sigma$ be an embedded surface with the generalised simple lift property.
-Then two smooth, non-separating Jordan curves with the closed lift property cannot intersect transversally at exactly one point. \end{lem} \begin{proof} Arguing by contradiction, let $\gamma_1,\,\gamma_2\colon [0,1]\to \Sigma$ be two smooth non-separating Jordan curves with the closed lift property, intersecting transversally at a single point $p$, that is $p=\gamma_1(t_1)=\gamma_2(t_2)$, with $t_1,t_2\in[0,1]$.
-Since $\Sigma$ satisfies the generalised simple lift property, we will take into consideration generalised simple lift of $\gamma_1\cup\gamma_2$.
+This classification extends to non-compact surfaces by taking into consideration boundary components.